In-patient care is given when someone stays overnight in hospital, even for a single night. Some in-patient care can last for weeks or even months.

-Out-patient treatment can be safely provided without you needing to stay in hospital overnight.
-So, for example, it might include minor surgery like removal of cataracts or moles, minor diagnostic tests like blood tests and X-rays, and physiotherapy.
+Out-patient treatment, meanwhile, is for minor surgery like removal of cataracts or moles, minor diagnostic tests like blood tests and X-rays, and physiotherapy.

 There’s also a third category, day-patient care.
 If you’re treated as a day-patient, you’ll be given a hospital bed while you recover from your treatment, but you won’t stay overnight.